LaurenHuet/rna_kinnex/README.md

 # RNA Kinnex Pipeline — User Guide

-This pipeline processes PacBio RNA Kinnex data to demultiplex and analyse individual fish samples.
-It takes concatenated BAM files and separates them into individual fish samples with consistent naming and per-sample QC reports.
+This pipeline processes PacBio RNA Kinnex data to demultiplex and analyse individual samples.
+It takes concatenated BAM files and separates them into individual samples with consistent naming and per-sample QC reports.

 ## Overview